-We had to drive the inputs higher then we had expected but found that this changed with each acoustic we ran through it.
+We had to drive the inputs higher than we had expected, but found that this changed with each acoustic we ran through it.

 The second channel is a really great feature!
-We added a microphone to the channel to test the feature and it sounded better then expected!
+We added a microphone to the channel to test the feature, and it sounded better than expected!

 Fender Acoustasonic 90 Sound

 Channel two with a microphone sounds just as good.
-The amplifier was able to provide a clear and crisp vocal sound that just puts this thing on the top shelf!
+The amplifier provided a clear and crisp vocal sound that just puts this thing on the top shelf!

 The capability of playing and singing through an 18 lb amplifier with this quality under $500 bucks is a steal!
-Plus the built in effects sound great and do a really good job of shaping the sound of either the guitar or your vocals.
+Plus, the built-in effects sound great and do an excellent job of shaping the sound of either the guitar or your vocals.

-I know what your thinking though, how does it sound with an electric?
-Well, im happy to say we did test that out as well!
+I know what you are thinking though, how does it sound with an electric?
+Well, I’m happy to say we did test that out as well!
 With a telecaster into the input, the amp was just as brilliant.

-The input was pushed a bit harder and we were able to get a bit more volume out of it with the telecaster.
-Once again, the tele sounded great through this amp.
-Its a great little unit especially if your doing solo work, or simply practicing at home.
+The input was pushed a bit harder, and we were able to get a bit more volume out of it with the telecaster.
+Once again, the telecaster sounded great through this amp.
+It is a great little unit, especially if you are doing solo work, or simply practicing at home.

 Conclusion And Final Thoughts

-There are many great electric guitar amplifiers on the market for under $500.
+There are not many guitar amps on the market that offer what the acoustasonic 90 does.
 Finding one that is made for an acoustic and also sounds great can be a challenge.

 The acoustasonic 90 really impressed me, it is capable of providing some great tones and effects!
 The addition of a mic input was also a really cool feature and not one to be overlooked.
 For the beginner learning on an electro-acoustic guitar, this is your next amp!